Followers

 Saving the Indispensable Man

-There is little known about the specifics of Hercules Mulligan’s reports but he is credited with reporting intelligence that saved General George Washington’s life on at least two occasions.
+Little is known about the specifics of Hercules Mulligan’s reports, but he is credited with providing intelligence that saved General George Washington’s life on at least two occasions.
 That alone could make him one of the most important people of the war.

 Cato's message from Hercules saved Washington

 On one occasion, a British officer came to Mulligan late in the evening seeking a coat.
-Hercules began showing him different coats, all the while bantering and questioning his customer, who carelessly spilled the beans – he was setting out to capture George Washington.
-Mulligan dispatched Cato as soon as the officer left – enabling Washington to move to safety.
+Hercules began showing him different coats, all the while joking and questioning his customer, who carelessly spilled the beans – he was planning to capture George Washington.
+Mulligan dispatched Cato as soon as the officer left, allowing Washington to move to safety.

 The other time, the British learned of Washington’s plan to ride to Rhode Island along the Connecticut shoreline.
-By pure luck, Hugh Mulligan was contracted to provide supplies for the British vessels.
-He quickly informed his brother and once more Cato slipped out of the city to warn Washington.
+By sheer luck, Hugh Mulligan was contracted to provide supplies for the British vessels.
+He quickly informed his brother, and once again, Cato slipped out of the city to warn.
+Washington.

 Under Suspicion

-The affable and well-connected Mulligan did come under a cloud of suspicion at (at least) one point during the war.
-Ironically, it came from the notorious traitor himself, Benedict Arnold.
-Arnold was now in New York with the rank of Brigadier General in the British Army.
-One of Arnold’s tasks as commander of the West Point garrison had been to help orchestrate collection against the British in and around New York City.
-In that capacity, he had some inkling the tailor might be one of General Washington's sources.
+The affable and well-connected Mulligan did come under a cloud of suspicion at least once during the war.
+Ironically, this suspicion came from the notorious traitor himself, Benedict Arnold.
+Arnold was now in New York, holding the rank of Brigadier General in the British Army.
+One of Arnold’s tasks as commander of the West Point garrison was to help orchestrate resistance against the British in and around New York City.
+In that role, he had some inkling that the tailor might be one of General Washington's sources.

 Benedict Arnold - British Brigadier General

-Washington was very good at “compartmentalizing” operations.
-Very few of even his closest confidants knew who his spies were and those who did had only the knowledge absolutely necessary.
+Washington excelled at “compartmentalizing” operations.
+Very few of his closest confidants knew who his spies were, and those who did had only the knowledge absolutely necessary.

 Hercules under questioning

 Arnold had Hercules arrested.
-Having been interrogated twice previously by the British, Mulligan was able to deflect questioning and maintain his aplomb.
-These skills – combined with his reputation as a loyal subject and friend of the British, carried him through.
-And because Arnold had no actual evidence to back up his accusations our tailor-spy was soon released.
+Having been interrogated twice before by the British, Mulligan managed to deflect questioning and maintain his composure.
+These skills—combined with his reputation as a loyal subject and friend of the British—carried him through.
+Since Arnold had no actual evidence to support his accusations, our tailor-spy was soon released.

 Under Suspicion (Again)

 Hercules was a victim of his own success.
-Playing the loyal haberdasher to the British and Tories for almost eight years solidified his reputation as a collaborator among his fellow New Yorkers – a cynical lot by nature.
-Patriots and Whigs fingered him for an active Loyalist and traitor to the cause.
-After the British departed at the end of 1783, his thriving business and position in New York society were at great risk.
-Many Tories were run out of town and their properties confiscated.
-There was no reason this would not be the Irishman’s fate.
+By serving as the loyal haberdasher to the British and Tories for almost eight years, he solidified his reputation as a collaborator among his fellow New Yorkers—a cynical group by nature.
+Patriots and Whigs accused him of being an active Loyalist and a traitor to the cause.
+After the British left at the end of 1783, his thriving business and position in New York society were at significant risk.
+Many Tories were run out of town, and their properties were confiscated.
+There was no reason to believe this would not be the Irishman’s fate.

 British evacuation of NYC

-But the hand of His Excellency, General George Washington intervened.
-After the war, Washington is known to have quietly reached out to many hitherto unknowns and made it clear they fell under his special approbation.
-Many of these are believed to have been clandestine intelligence operatives: secret agents, spies, and couriers.
+But the hand of His Excellency, General George Washington, intervened.
+After the war, Washington is known to have quietly reached out to many previously unknown individuals and made it clear they fell under his special approbation.
+Many of these are believed to have been clandestine intelligence operatives: secret agents spies, and couriers.

 True Friend of Liberty

-So while in New York City, a grateful George Washington visited Mulligan’s haberdashery, had breakfast with the man to whom his life was owed, and was fitted for a set of new clothes, dubbing the secret patriot “a true friend of liberty.”
+While in New York City, a grateful George Washington visited Mulligan’s haberdashery, had breakfast with the man to whom his life was owed, and was fitted for a new set of clothes, dubbing the secret patriot “a true friend of liberty.”
 This act protected Mulligan from being labeled a British sympathizer and collaborator.
-Beaming with pride, Mulligan commissioned a sign, which he forever proudly displayed outside his 23 Queen Street (today 218 Pearl Street) store: “Clothier to Genl.
+Beaming with pride, Mulligan commissioned a sign that he proudly displayed outside his 23 Queen Street (now 218 Pearl Street) store: “Clothier to Genl.
 Washington.”

 Queen Street post-war

-Although Cato’s fate is unknown, Mulligan struggled for democratic ideals in post-war America and co-founded the New York Manumission Society along with his long-term friend, Alexander Hamilton.
+Although Cato’s fate is unknown, Mulligan fought for democratic ideals in post-war America and co-founded the New York Manumission Society with his long-time friend, Alexander Hamilton.
 Our tailor-spy died in 1825 at age 80 and is buried next to Alexander Hamilton in Trinity Church.

 Trinity Church 1776 pre-NYC fire